 In my last post, How to Evaluate Your Marketing Leader, I laid out a rubric for managing partners to assess the performance of their marketing leaders.
 My approach delineated between my two schools of marketing thought in the professional services world–the Productivity School and the Growth School.
-This week, I want to provide similar guidance to Marketing Leaders to evaluate the performance of your marketing teams.
+This week, I want to provide similar guidance to Marketing Leaders on how to evaluate your marketing team.

 First a little vetting.